-In order to have a high performing sales team you need amazing people, but recruiting the best sales reps isn’t easy.
-Especially if you’re charged with finding 10, 20 or 100 new reps to scale your high-growth business.
+In order to have a high-performing sales team you need amazing people, but hiring smart salespeople reps isn’t exactly easy.
+Especially if you’re charged with finding 10, 20, or 100 new reps to scale your high-growth business.
 In today’s dynamic environment, it’s not enough to just put an ad online or hire a recruiting company and cross your fingers.

 As a sales leader, you also need to be involved and engaged in the process to ensure you get the best candidates and close the deal with them quickly; before they’re snapped up by someone else.
 After all, the average time to hire an SDR or AE can now be as short as 2 weeks, so there’s no time to waste.